Professor Michael J Baker Doctoral Thesis Awards

 Professor Michael J. Baker Doctoral Thesis Awards

 Professor Baker was particularly concerned with the conceptual development of marketing theory.
 He was a strong advocate for critical engagement with societal issues and challenges.
 Academic marketing’s influence on marketing practice was a key driving force throughout his career.
 He encouraged marketing academics to ‘eschew the bland formulaic contributions which can’t be faulted technically but seldom attract any strong feelings either positive or negative’ (Baker, 1995: 633).
-Thus we invite contributions from doctoral candidates whose marketing research focuses on fundamental problems and concerns within our society, and whose theses offer robust, insightful and/or innovative contributions with significant implications for marketing practice.

 Eligibility